markmurphydev/ruby-wasm/notes/Sprints/README.md

 - Not all PBIs are user-facing.
 	- I want to put blocking research, etc. in the backlog.
 	- I'll be careful to have enough user-facing changes in each spring
-- No time/story point estimations
-	- It takes as long as it takes.
-	- If Dr. Ladd wants them I'll add them.
 - I'm going to add PBIs/tasks mid-week if relevant
 	- That restriction exists to stop the boss from burning out employees, yes?